NMishchenko/SocialMediaAnalysis/README.md

 ### Trends Chart
 The application provides a trends chart that visualizes the count of news articles for each day, allowing users to track the popularity of specific topics over time.

+### RSS Feed Integration
+Users can access RSS feeds from the retrieved articles, enabling them to stay updated with the latest news content.

 ## Technologies Used
 - ASP .NET Core for backend API development